+What happened last night?
 Images of the green-eyed hurricane flash through my mind, and my stomach drops.
-I can’t believe he’s in my thoughts.
-A stripper.
+He’s a stripper and I’m engaged.
 I stumble out of bed and take a scalding shower.
 When I go back into my room to get dressed, I see a napkin on my nightstand.
-Something is written on it.
+Something's written on it.

-I know you probably think I leave my number with everyone, but for what it’s worth, I’ve never done this before.
-I know you’re ripped up inside about marrying your fiancé, and I understand why you can’t tell anyone.
-I’m here if you just need to talk.
+I know you probably think I leave my number with everyone, but for what it’s worth, I’ve never done this.
+I know you’re ripped up inside about marrying your fiancé, and I’m here if you need to talk.
 Best of luck, Grayson.

-“For the love of Pete,” I mumble.
 What had I told him?
-The Hurricane is named Grayson?
+And The Hurricane is named Grayson?
 Vague and broken memories of me talking to him on the porch at the end of the night rush back.
-This is why it’s dangerous for me to drink.

-Planting a kiss on my forehead, he says, “You have the gift ready for the rehearsal dinner tonight?”
-He tugs at his Ralph Lauren polo.
+Charles comes in and plants a kiss on my forehead.
+“You have the gift for the rehearsal dinner tonight?”
+He tugs at his polo shirt.
 “For the Callahans?”

-Dang it!
+Crap.
 I completely forgot about that present.
-I’ve never met the Callahans, but Charles wanted me to show them my appreciation because they flew all the way in from New Zealand.
-I blink, trying to figure out what to say.
+I’ve never met the Callahans, but they flew all the way in from New Zealand.

 As I drive, my head spins.
 I don’t want to buy this gift.
 Because I don’t want to get married tomorrow.
 I don’t want to marry Charles.

 I pull into the mall parking lot and begin to sob.
-Through blurred vision, I read the phone number on the napkin and dial it.
+Through blurred vision, I dial the phone number on the napkin.
 I can’t believe I’m doing this.

 “Hello,” a sexy deep voice answers.

-“I know who you are, Lacy.”
+“I know who you are.”
 His tone is gentle.
 “You need to talk?”